When to replace engine splash shield and fender liners?

 We have seen many electrical problems caused by a missing splash shield or fender liner.
 This is because they protect many electrical components and connectors located in the front wheel wells and around the engine bay from water and corrosion.
 Examples include a windshield washer pump, fog lights, headlight bulbs, fuse/relay box, horn, radiator fan.
 In many cars, if the fender liner is broken or missing, the water will be splashing right on the back of the headlight assembly.
 This often causes corrosion and other problems of the headlight wiring and connectors.
 The engine and transmission pan can also rust through over time if not protected.
 Problems like these are more common in the Rust Belt.

 If a splash shield or fender liner is loose, your mechanic might be able to re-secure it.
 If the shield is broken and cannot be secured properly, it must be replaced, because a loose shield might become a safety concern if it separates while driving.
-If the part is not available, your mechanic may recommend to temporarily remove it if it's safe to do.
+If the part is not available, your mechanic may recommend removing it temporarily it if it's safe to do.

 How much does it cost to replace an engine splash shield?
 The large center part